Germanchrystan/Testing-React-Course/Repos/02-sundaes-on-demand/README.md

 This test suite also shows a ```test.only``` method.
 This signals to the test runner that this is the only test that should be run in this file.
 Tests can be skipped by using the ```test.skip``` method.

 # React Context
+We are going to code the context that will allow out subtotal tests to pass.
+We are using context as a way to pass global state between components.
+To do that, we are going to use a pattern suggested by Jent C. Dodds, where we can have a context that has embedded state.
+The link for more information is [here](https://kentcdodds.com/blog/application-state-management-with-react)
+We basically will have a context file, which creates a context using the createContext hook with React.
+Then within the file we will use the useContext hook to make a custom hook that will return this context, as long as it is within a provider.
+The provider is going to have a useState statement that is going to create an internal state, so that the context provider actually has state built in.
+Then the value for the provider is going to be an array, which contains the getter and the setter for the state.
+This way, any time someone runs the custom hook, they will get the context value, which can be destructured.
+So we will export the custom hoook for the components to import, and the provider.
+We will wrap any components that need it with the provider.
+In this case two of our components are going to need it: OrderEntry and OrderSummary.
+The OrderConfirmation does not need to know the details of the order, so it will not be wrapped.